 Obviously, the size you choose will depend on the size of your shin!

 Soccer.com provides a useful size guide for shin guards.
-Have a look at it and figure out what size would be best for you.
+Have a look at it in the table below and figure out what size would be best for you.

 |Player’s Height (in feet/inches)||Suggested Shin Guard Size|